 The 3 kinds of UV light are UVC light, UVB light, and UVA light.

-Black light falls in 2 major categories i.e. Incandescent black light and Tube black light.
-The two operate in a similar manner in the production of UV light that reacts with phosphors.
+Black light falls in 2 major categories: incandescent light and tube black light.
+The two operate similarly during the production of UV light reacting with phosphors.

-They do not use Wood’s glass instead have a U.V transmissive glass and phosphor (glow near UV).
-When not lit, it is white but turns blue when it is lit.
-Its combination of visible light and UV light attracts most kinds of insects.
-Bug zapper tubes also have industrial uses and can be used to provide stage lighting effects.
+The combination of visible and UV light attracts most kinds of insects.
+Bug zapper tubes also have industrial uses, and can be used to provide stage lighting effects.

-Black lights are common today as they can be bought from an array of home improvement stores.
-Black lights are available in energy-efficient models that protect the environment.
-These lights are easy to clean, use and have a transformative effect to homes hence ideal for setting certain moods.
+Black lights are very common today and can be found in most home improvement stores.
+They are also available in energy efficient models that protect the environment.
+Black lights are easy to clean, use, and can have a transformative affect in homes.